Primo Levi: 1946–1960

-In 1958 Stuart Woolf, in close collaboration with Levi, translated If This Is a Man into English, and it was published in the UK in 1959 by Orion Press.
-Also in 1959 Heinz Riedt, also under close supervision by Levi, translated it into German.
-As one of Levi's primary reasons for writing the book was to get the German people to realise what had been done in their name, and to accept at least partial responsibility, this translation was perhaps the most significant to him.
+In 1958 Stuart Woolf, in close collaboration with Levi, translated If This Is a Man into English, and it was published in the UK by Orion Press in 1959.
+Also in 1959, Heinz Riedt, under close supervision by Levi, translated the book into German.
+Because one of Levi's primary reasons for writing the book was to get the German people to realise what had been done in their name, and to accept at least partial responsibility, that translation was perhaps the most significant to him.

 1961–1974

-Levi began writing The Truce early in 1961; it was published in 1963, almost 16 years after his first book.
-That year it won the first annual Premio Campiello literary award.
-It is often published in one volume with If This Is a Man, as it covers his long return through eastern Europe from Auschwitz.
-Levi's reputation was growing.
-He regularly contributed articles to La Stampa, the Turin newspaper.
+Levi began writing The Truce early in 1961.
+It was published in 1963, almost 16 years after his first book, and won the first annual Premio Campiello literary award that year.
+It is often published in one volume with If This Is a Man, because it covers his long return through eastern Europe from Auschwitz.
+Levi's reputation was growing, and he regularly contributed articles to La Stampa, the Turin newspaper.
 He worked to gain a reputation as a writer about subjects other than surviving Auschwitz.

 In 1963, he suffered his first major bout of depression.
 At the time he had two young children, and a responsible job at a factory where accidents could and did have terrible consequences.
 He travelled and became a public figure.
 But the memory of what happened less than twenty years earlier still burned in his mind.
-Today the link between such trauma and depression is better understood.
-Doctors prescribed several different drugs over the years, but these had variable efficacy and side effects.
+Today, the link between such trauma and depression is better understood.
+Doctors prescribed several different drugs over the years, but they had variable efficacy and side effects.

-In 1964 Levi collaborated on a radio play based upon If This Is a Man with the state broadcaster RAI, and in 1966 with a theatre production.
+In 1964, Levi collaborated with the state broadcaster RAI on a radio play based on If This Is a Man and, in 1966, with a theatre production.

-He published two volumes of science fiction short stories under the pen name of Damiano Malabaila, which explored ethical and philosophical questions.
-These imagined the effects on society of inventions which many would consider beneficial, but which, he saw, would have serious implications.
+Under the pen name of Damiano Malabaila, he published two volumes of science fiction short stories which explored ethical and philosophical questions.
+They imagined the effects on society of inventions which many would consider beneficial, but which, he saw, would have serious implications.
 Many of the stories from the two books Storie naturali (Natural Histories, 1966) and Vizio di forma (Structural Defect, 1971) were later collected and published in English as The Sixth Day and Other Tales.

-In 1974 Levi arranged to go into semi-retirement from SIVA in order to have more time to write.
-He also wanted to escape the burden of responsibility for managing the paint plant.
+In 1974, Levi arranged to go into semi-retirement from SIVA in order to have more time to write.
+He also wanted to escape the burden of responsibility involved in managing the paint plant.